 Short bursts of physical activity will help you cope with fatigue.
-For example, walking or bike riding for 15 to 30 minutes will boost your overall energy levels.
+For example, walking or riding for 15 to 30 minutes will boost your overall energy levels.
 In addition, take short naps throughout the day, but keep them to under an hour each.

 Always check with your healthcare professional before putting anything on your skin.

-Your emotional and physical state will be tested during radiation therapy, so make sure you receive all the support you need to get you through this trying time, especially if you feel depressed, frustrated, scared, and helpless.
+Your emotional and physical state will be tested during radiation therapy, so ensure you receive all the support you need to get you through this trying time, especially if you feel depressed, frustrated, scared, and helpless.
 A support group or talking with others who have been through the experience is highly recommended.